 Operating support

-1. Operating support is a part of a Member State’s allocation which may be used as support to the public authorities responsible for accomplishing the tasks and services which constitute a public service for the Union insofar as they contribute to ensuring a high level of security in the Union.
+1. ‘Operating support’ means a part of a Member State’s allocation which is used as support to the public authorities responsible for accomplishing tasks and services which constitute a public service for the Union, insofar as they contribute to ensuring a high level of security in the Union.

-2. A Member State may use up to 20% of the amount allocated under the Fund to its programme to finance operating support for the public authorities responsible for accomplishing the tasks and services which constitute a public service for the Union.
+2. A Member State may use up to 20% of the amount allocated to its programme under the Fund to finance operating support for the public authorities responsible for accomplishing tasks and services which constitute a public service for the Union.

-3. A Member State using operating support shall comply with the Union acquis on security.
+3. When using operating support, Member States shall comply with the Union acquis on security.

-4. Member States shall justify in the programme and in the annual performance reports, as referred to in Article 26, the use of operating support to achieve the objectives of this Regulation.
-Before the approval of the programme, the Commission shall assess the baseline situation in the Member States which have indicated their intention to request operating support, taking into account the information provided by those Member States as well as recommendations from quality control and evaluation mechanisms such as the Schengen evaluation mechanism and other quality control and evaluation mechanisms, as applicable.
+4. Member States shall explain, in the Member State’s programme and in the annual performance reports referred to in Article 30, how the use of operating support will contribute to the achievement of the objectives of the Fund.
+Before the approval of the Member State’s programme, the Commission shall assess the baseline situation in the Member States which have indicated their intention to use operating support, taking into account the information provided by those Member States, as well as any recommendations from quality control and evaluation mechanisms such as the Schengen evaluation and monitoring mechanism or other quality control and evaluation mechanisms, as applicable.

-5. Operating support shall be concentrated on eligible actions as laid down in Annex VII.
+5. Operating support shall be concentrated on expenditure as laid down in Annex VII.

-6. To address unforeseen or new circumstances or to ensure the effective implementation of funding, the Commission shall be empowered to adopt delegated acts in accordance with Article 28 to amend the eligible actions in Annex VII.
+6. To address unforeseen or new circumstances and to ensure the effective implementation of funding, the Commission is empowered to adopt delegated acts in accordance with Article 32 to amend Annex VII in respect of expenditure that is eligible for operating support.

-Article 15 a
+Article 17

-Management verifications and audits when an international organisation is a beneficiary
+Management verifications and audits of projects carried out by international organisations

-1. This Article applies to international organisations or their agencies as referred to in Article 62 (1) (c) (ii) of Regulation (EU, Euratom) No 2018/1046 (the ‘Financial Regulation’) whose systems, rules and procedures have been assessed ex ante as appropriate by the Commission pursuant to Article 154 (4) and (7) of that Regulation for the purpose of indirectly implementing grants financed from the Union budget, hereinafter referred as ‘international organisations’.
+1. This Article applies to international organisations or their agencies as referred to in point (c)(ii) of the first subparagraph of Article 62 (1)of the Financial Regulation whose systems, rules and procedures have been positively assessed by the Commission pursuant to Article 154 (4) and (7) of that Regulation for the purpose of indirectly implementing grants financed from the Union budget (‘international organisations’).

-2. Without prejudice to Article 77 (a) [CPR] and to Article 129 of the Financial Regulation, where the international organisation is a beneficiary, the managing authority is not required to carry out the management verifications referred to in Article 68 (1)(a) [CPR] provided that the international organisation submits to the managing authority the documents required by Article 155 (1) (a), (b) and (c) of the Financial Regulation.
+2. Without prejudice to point (a) of the first paragraph of Article 83 of the Common Provisions Regulation for 2021-2027 and to Article 129 of the Financial Regulation, where the international organisation is a beneficiary as defined in point (9) of Article 2 of the Common Provisions Regulation for 2021-2027, the managing authority shall not be required to carry out the management verifications referred to in point (a) of the first subparagraph of Article 74(1) of the Common Provisions Regulation for 2021-2027 , provided that the international organisation submits to the managing authority the documents referred to in points (a), (b) and (c) of the first subparagraph of Article 155 (1) of the Financial Regulation.

-Without prejudice to Article 155 (1) (c) of the Financial Regulation, the management declaration shall confirm that the project complies with applicable law and the conditions for support of the project.
+3. Without prejudice to point (c) of the first subparagraph of Article 155 (1) of the Financial Regulation, the management declaration to be submitted by the international organisation shall confirm that the project complies with applicable law and the conditions for support of the project.

-In addition, where costs are to be reimbursed pursuant to Article 48(1)(a) [CPR], the management declaration shall confirm that:
+4. In addition, where costs are to be reimbursed pursuant to point (a) of the first subparagraph of Article 53(1) of the Common Provisions Regulation for 2021-2027, the management declaration to be submitted by the international organisation shall confirm that:

-a) the verification of invoices and proof of their payment by the beneficiary has been carried out;
+a) invoices and proof of their payment by the beneficiary have been verified;

-b) verification of the accounting records or accounting codes maintained by the beneficiary for transactions linked to the expenditure declared to the managing authority has been carried out.
+b) the accounting records or accounting codes maintained by the beneficiary for transactions linked to the expenditure declared to the managing authority have been verified.